problame/documentation/features.rst

 Integrations
 ------------

-- Send articles to Pinboard or Instapaper
+- Send articles to Pinboard, Instapaper or Wallabag
 - Use existing mobile applications to read your feeds by using the Fever API

 Authentication